 Advertisement -

 Continue whispering the word until everyone has heard it.
-Players continue passing the word or phrase down the line, listening to the word and repeating what they think they heard to the person next to them.
-This is done until the last person in the line or circle is told the word.[2]
+“The message continues whisper-to-whisper around the circle or down the line,” says Wells.[7]
+Each person should repeat what they think they heard to the person next to them.
+This is done until the last person in the line or circle is told the word.[8]

 - Do your best to repeat what you heard, but remember that part of the fun is seeing how the word changes down the line!